Sinkaiya/sinkaiya/README.md

 <p align="justify">Version Control: I am skilled in using Git to track and manage changes in my codebase.</p>

 <p align = "justify">Server Administration: I have successfully set up and configured a virtual server running Debian and MySQL to host my personal projects.
-I use Docker for containerization and Jenkins for continuous integration and deployment of my projects.
+I use Docker for containerization and Jenkins for continuous integration and deployment.
 I can set up and configure pipelines to automate the build and deployment process.</p>

 <p align="justify">Linux: I work on Xubuntu and feel comfortable with the terminal.
 I can write Bash scripts to automate tasks and streamline workflows.</p>